pllealfunes/nextjs-hobbyist/README.md

 ## Current Tasks:

+- [ ] add logic to small category btn
+- [ ] make viewable list of categories in profile page
+- [ ] follow and unfollow categories from profile
 - [ ] follow and unfollow users
+- [ ] make viewable list of categories in profile page
+- [ ] add user count to profile
+- [ ] make viewable list of users in profile page
-- [ ] follow and unfollow categories
+- [ ] follow and unfollow users from profile

 ## Project Tasks: